Perianal streptococcal cellulitis is an infection of the anus and rectum. The infection is caused by streptococcus bacteria.

-Children may infect the skin around the anus while cleaning the area after using the toilet or by scratching with hands that have bacteria from their mouth or nose.
+The skin around the anus may get infected while a child wipes the area after using the toilet.
+The infection can also result from scratching the area with fingers that have bacteria from the mouth or nose.

 Symptoms may include:

 - Itching, pain, or bleeding with bowel movements

 The health care provider will examine the child and ask about the symptoms.

 Tests that may be done include:

 - Rectal swab culture

 - Throat culture